-In order to provide engineering and geoscience firms and sole practitioners with advance information on the new requirements before regulation begins, training opportunities will be offered starting in the spring of 2021 and will take place throughout the province.
+In order to provide engineering and geoscience firms and sole practitioners with advance information on the new requirements before regulation begins, training opportunities will be offered beginning in March of 2021 through the online learning management system.

 There will be specific training sessions for sole practitioners as well as for multi-professional firms.

 Have a question about Regulation of Firms?
-Contact [email protected] or visit our Frequently Asked Questions of the Professional Governance Act.
+View our recorded webinar on the new requirements, contact [email protected] or visit our Frequently Asked Questions of the Professional Governance Act.